-Compensation paid to the directors, and executive officers of the Company during the year ended December 31, 2023, is described below and stock-based compensation described in Item 6(E) below:
+Compensation paid to the directors, and executive officers of the Company during the year ended December 31, 2024, is described below and stock-based compensation described in Item 6(E) below:

-The Company recorded \$50,000 in total fees paid or payable to Board members for attendance at meetings between January 1, 2023 and December 31, 2023.
+The Company recorded \$53,000 in total fees paid or payable to Board members for attendance at meetings between January 1, 2024 and December 31, 2024.
 In addition, included within this amount were additional \$5,000 payments to the chairs of the Audit and Finance Committee and Executive Compensation, and Corporate Governance Committee were paid an additional \$5,000 each for services as committee chairs.

-Effective October 1, 2021, the Company signed a consulting agreement with its Chief Executive Officer, through ADF Family Holding Corp., a company owned by the Chief Executive Officer, for a term of 36 months, at a rate of \$18,000 per month.
-The aforementioned monthly fee shall be reviewed annually on January 1 by the Board of Directors of the Company for each succeeding year during the term of the agreement, and may be adjusted at the sole discretion of the Board of Directors.
+Effective October 1, 2021, the Company signed a consulting agreement with its Chief Executive Officer, through ADF Family Holding Corp., a company owned by the Chief Executive Officer, for a term of 36 months, at a rate of \$18,000 per month, increasing to \$22,000 per month effective January 1, 2024.
+The aforementioned monthly fee shall be reviewed annually on January 1 by the Board of Directors of the Company for each succeeding year during the term of the agreement and may be adjusted at the sole discretion of the Board of Directors.
 The Company may terminate the agreement at any time upon 120 days' written notice.
-As at December 31, 2023, there are no amounts included in accounts payable and accrued liabilities (2022 - \$23,000) payable to ADF Family Holding Corp are unsecured, payable on demand and non-interest bearing.
+As at December 31, 2024, there are no outstanding amounts (2023 - nil) payable to ADF Family Holding Corp. as a result of this consulting agreement.

 Dr. Neil Owens serves the Company as President and Chief Operating Officer.
-For the year ended December 31, 2023 the President and Chief Operating Officer received a salary of \$205,000.
+For the year ended December 31, 2024 the President and Chief Operating Officer received a salary of \$220,000.

-Effective June 1, 2022, the Company signed a consulting agreement with its Chief Financial Officer, through 10055098 Manitoba Ltd., a company owned by the Chief Financial Officer for a monthly rate of \$6,250, increasing to \$9,375 effective October 1, 2022.
-The aforementioned fee shall be reviewed annually on January 1, 2023.
-The Company can terminate the agreement with 30 days' written notice; otherwise, the agreement has an indefinite term.
-As at December 31, 2023, there are no amounts included within accounts payable and accrued liabilities (2022 - \$20,000) payable to 10055098 Manitoba Limited as result of the consulting agreement.
-Any amounts payable to 10055098 Manitoba Ltd are unsecured, payable on demand and non-interest bearing.
+Effective June 1, 2022, the Company signed a consulting agreement with its Chief Financial Officer, through 10055098 Manitoba Ltd., a company owned by the Chief Financial Officer.
+Effective March 1, 2023, the rate was changed to \$10 per month, increasing to \$11 per month effective January 1, 2024, and subsequently increasing to \$13 per month effective May 01, 2024.
+The aforementioned fee shall be reviewed annually on January 1.
+The Company can terminate the agreement with 30 days' written notice; otherwise, the agreement has an indefinite term As at December 31, 2024, there were no amounts payable to 10055098 Manitoba Ltd. (December 31, 2023 - nil).

-Dr. Reuben Saba serves the Company as Vice-President, Clinical and Medical Affairs and received a salary of \$151,000 for the year ended December 31, 2023.
+Dr. Reuben Saba serves the Company as Vice-President, Clinical and Medical Affairs and received a salary of \$159,000 for the year ended December 31, 2023.

-During the year ended December 31, 2023, the Company paid directors a total of nil (December 31, 2022- nil) for consulting fees.
+During the year ended December 31, 2024, the Company paid directors a total of nil (December 31, 2023 - nil) for consulting fees.